Find out about the core trends facing online platforms in 2023 Download the State of Trust & Safety Report

 2.4.
 Web Users (also, Database Information)

-In the course of developing our platform and providing our Services, we engage in the processing of information that is publically available and manifestly published on the web.
+In the course of developing our platform and providing our Services to our customers in B2B engagements, we engage in the processing of information that is publicly available and manifestly published on the web or with information provided to us from our clients, all in our capacity as data processors.
 In some cases, such information may be linked to or associated with Personal Data.
 While we make great efforts to de-associate such information from human individuals, sometimes, doing so may significantly impair the purpose for which we process the information to start with.

 Such Personal Data is used for detection, prevention and monitoring of threats, fraud, or other illegal content or activity, to identify and repair errors, conduct audits, and for security purposes.
-Personal Data may also be used to comply with applicable laws, with investigations performed by the relevant authorities, law enforcement purposes, and/or to exercise or defend legal claims.
+Personal Data may also be used to comply with applicable laws, with investigations performed by the relevant authorities, law enforcement purposes, and/or to exercise or defend legal claims or otherwise as instructed by our customers who are the controllers of such Personal Data.

-A privacy statement relating to our Database Information will be made available by us upon request, regulatory requirement or B2B engagement, provided that such disclosure is not likely to render impossible or seriously impair the achievement of the objectives of that processing.
+A privacy statement relating to our Database Information is mainly drafted by our B2B customers, the controllers, and will be made available by us upon request, regulatory requirement or B2B engagement, provided that such disclosure is not likely to render impossible or seriously impair the achievement of the objectives of that processing.

 In certain cases, we may or will anonymize or de-identify your Personal Data.
 “Anonymous Information” means information that does not enable the identification of an individual user, such as aggregated information about the use of our services.
 We may use Anonymous Information and/or disclose it to third parties without restrictions (for example, to improve our services and enhance your experience with them).